This audio was created using Microsoft Azure Speech Services.

 Knowing about your current status on the decarbonization journey would help you set achievable goals and enable fast decision-making by allowing you to get details about where and how to act.
 You can start with your decarbonization process by creating baseline emissions by source.

 To adopt a well-strategized decarbonization process, you can use data solutions such as software to curate and analyze data.
 This will make it easy for you to use the data and share it with your stakeholders.
 Keeping the stakeholders in the loop is advisable to ensure your decarbonization ambitions align with your organization’s inclination to change.

 Step 2: Create and announce targets

 After analyzing and knowing your goals, it’s time to announce them.

-According to one of our research, announcing the goals pushes businesses to set ambitious goals, encourages them to achieve their goals faster, and boosts success.
+Our research shows that announcing goals pushes businesses to set ambitious goals, encourages them to achieve their goals faster, and boosts success.

 Step 3: Deploy decarbonization programs and strategies